 - 1/2 teaspoon baking soda

-- 4-5 cups white whole wheat flour (used in this recipe was King Arthur White Whole Wheat Flour)
+- 4 to 5 cups white whole wheat flour used in this recipe was King Arthur White Whole Wheat Flour

-- 6 tablespoons sucanat, optional, coconut palm sugar or stevia
+- 6 tablespoons coconut palm sugar optional, sucant or stevia

 - 2 teaspoons cinnamon

-Add to a large saucepan butter, honey and milk.
-Bring uncovered mixture to a boil over medium-high heat and remove from heat as soon as it starts to boil.
+- Add to a large saucepan butter, coconut palm sugar and milk.
+Bring uncovered mixture to a boil over medium heat.
+Remove from heat as soon as it starts to boil.
 Cover saucepan and allow mixture to cool to lukewarm.
 The mixture should be slightly warm in order to activate the yeast.

-Evenly spread melted butter on dough, leave about 1/2" around the edges unbuttered.
+- Evenly spread melted butter on dough, leave about 1/2" around the edges unbuttered.
 In a small bowl, combine cinnamon with sweetener, sprinkle evenly over butter.
-Next, sprinkle the pomegranate seeds on the dough.
+Next, sprinkle the pomegranate seeds, or other optional fillings, on the dough.